 "Mrs. Schneider" I interrupt and deliberately risk the break.
 "What would happen if you took a break for a year in your current job?"

 For the first time, she looks at me and has no answer.
 "Hm" thinks about you.
 "Um, nothing, I believe."
 My colleagues look at me puzzled but interested.
 Also you were dissatisfied and bored, they will tell me later.
-Now they nod me encouraging to continue.
+Now, they nodding encouragingly to me to continue.

-"You have described in detail what conditions you need to be able to work professionally, as you say."
-Now she takes a sip from the water glass standing in front of her.
+"You described in detail what conditions you need to be able to work professionally, as you say."
+Now she takes a sip from the glass of water in front of her.
 Ahnend that now something unprepared, she reaches for block and pen.

 "I am the fairy godmother"

 "I am the fairy godmother."
-I'm doing friendly, calm and determined.
+I continue in a friendly, calm and determined manner.
 I realize that I have your full attention now.
-I can see how the applicant puts herself in a working mode.
-"Imagine, you got the job, it's Monday morning 9.00, you come to your height-adjustable desk, sit on your ergonomic office chair, and your Mac Air is fully installed in front of you."
-You're now Head of Sales Department ? "
+I can see how the applicant puts herself into a working mode.
+"Imagine, you have the job.
+It's Monday morning 9.00.
+You come to your height-adjustable desk, sit on your ergonomic office chair, and your Mac Air is fully installed in front of you.
+You are now Head of Sales Department.
+What do you do?"

 What to do with people instead of checking off

-All the career fibs, guides, and HR blogs that daily suggest us with posts like "the 7 Key Questions for a Job Interview," that there's anything new.
-Will that really help us?
+All the career fibs, guides, and HR blogs that daily suggest that there's something new with posts like "the 7 Key Questions for a Job Interview."
+Does that really help us?
 Sometimes I do not remember if this is still a conversation or a hearing.
 Many a candidate seems to have taken the word application training too literally and has probably gone into an application boat camp.

 We have checklists, question lists and prepared processes.
 We have automated, standardized, digitized, documented and optimized.
 What makes a good HR specialist?
-If I did not even want to do "What to do with people?"
-Now I increasingly use hooks on lists of prepared questions and answers while I should actually listen, I really mean to listen and do not wait for the candidate to catch his breath and finally it's time to postpone the next question.
+Did not I even want to do "What with people"?
+Now I'm increasingly hooking lists of prepared questions and answers while I should actually listen.
+I mean, really listen and do not wait for the candidate to catch his breath and it's finally time to postpone the next question.

 Advice without advice